Characters of Archaeopteryx

 Habitat of Archaeopteryx:

-They lived in the Late Jurassic around 150 million years ago, on that time Europe (Now southern Germany) was an archipelago of islands in a shallow warm sea, which is now closer to the equator.
+They lived in the Late Jurassic around 150 million years ago, At that time Europe (Now southern Germany) was an archipelago of islands in a shallow warm sea, which is now closer to the equator.

-Characteristic features of Archaeopteryx
+General characters of Archaeopteryx

 - Archaeopteryx consists jaw with a full set of sharp teeth.